FriendsOfEpub/blitz-tasks/README.md

 - you want to add a `lang` to hundreds of files;
 - etc.

-On top of that, Blitz Tasks also provides image optimization and css minification as process options.
+On top of that, Blitz Tasks also provides image optimization and CSS/JS minification as process options.

 ## Install